kishu-10/twitter-bot-detection/README.md

 ## 🔍 Hyperparameter Tuning

-GridSearchCV and RandomizedSearchCV were used to fine-tune hyperparameters for the models to maximize performance.
+RandomizedSearchCV were used to fine-tune hyperparameters for the models to maximize performance.

 ## 🛠️ Tech Stack